 Melasma is another common type of dark spot.
-These spots are the result of skin damage and appear most often on women of color and pregnant women.
-Also known as the ‘mask of pregnancy’, these spots look blotchy and can cover large portions of the skin’s surface.
+These spots result from skin damage and appear most often on women of color and pregnant women.
+Also known as the ‘mask of pregnancy,’ these spots look blotchy and can cover large portions of the skin’s surface.

 Melasma can look as mild as a scattering of light freckles or change the color of a patch of skin entirely.
 It’s often caused by overexposure to the sun, hormonal changes, and medication side effects.

 Inflammation is possibly one of the most common types of dark spots (and can be one of the easiest to treat).
 Inflammation happens as the result of skin trauma, including acne, lacerations, cuts, cysts, and swelling.

 During the skin’s healing process, the dermis boosts up its production of collagen.
 If the skin produces too much collagen, the inflamed area can turn a dark brown.
 If the skin doesn’t provide enough collagen, it will not grow back properly and leave an abscess in its place.